RocketChat/developer-docs/rocket.chat/rocket.chat-server/windows-10.md

    `cd Rocket.Chat`

    `meteor npm install`

+     NOTE: If you are just starting out, you may want to switch to the latest [stable release's tag](https://github.com/RocketChat/Rocket.Chat/tags) first.
+Since the current branch is under development and getting actively contributed, running it on your localhost may produce errors.
+In order to checkout a specific tag of the repository: `git checkout tags/<tag-name> -b <branch-name>`

 6. Start building \(the first build can _take 10 or more minutes_, and you may see various warnings or minor errors -- please be patient; subsequent dev builds after the first will be 5 minutes or less\)